TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/DatabasesAndBigData/Redshift/readme.md

 c) Delete the data using Delete activity.

-d) To fetch data using Query activity from PostgreSQL database.
+d) To fetch data using Query activity from Redshift database.

 ## Prerequisites